Customer: Wellington City Council Contract: Construct Location: Moa Point, Wellington |

 |

-When complete the plant will be the first of its kind in Aoteroa and will use Thermal Hydrolysis – heating and drying under pressure - to sterilise and reduce the volume of the sludge, making it more biodegradable.
-Biogas will also be captured and used to power the facility, substantially reducing carbon emissions.
+The new plant will use thermal hydrolysis – heating and drying under pressure - to sterilise and reduce the volume of the sludge, making it more biodegradable.
+Biogas, produced by bacteria breaking down the waste, will be captured and used to power the facility, substantially reducing the plant's carbon emissions.

 The sustainability benefits of the chosen design include:

-- reduced sludge volumes by up to 80%
+- reduce sludge volumes by up to 80%

-- reduced carbon emissions from the treatment and processing process by 60%
+- reduce carbon emissions from the treatment and processing process by 60%

 - minimising the amount of waste going to landfill